 What You Get

-Participate in exciting activities on campus such as student clubs, talks by renowned speakers, and entrepreneurship events.
+- Participate in on-campus activities, such as student clubs and talks by renowned speakers.

-Must secure necessary health insurance that meets Carnegie Mellon’s standard.
+- Must join the Carnegie Mellon student medical insurance plan or secure necessary health insurance that meets Carnegie Mellon’s standards.

 Cost of Attendance

-Acceptance Decision: Decision will be sent via email.
+- Application decisions will be sent by email.